 Finally, let me wrap this up with a point to consider after you've received your score.
 After you've received a desired score, in fact.
 The last thing anyone wants to think about is taking the test again once they've hit their target—that's the whole point of this process, right?—but here's the truth: you probably still have room to improve.
 You've probably left some points, some readily-attainable points, on the table.
 And the next two tests are your chance to go get them.

-Look, it used to be the case that rolling admissions was punishing enough that unless you were going to improve at least 2-3 on each successive LSAT (aside from the June to September stretch, where there's no "delay penalty") it probably wasn't worth it, and you should instead try to get your applications in early.
-But two things are now in play: (1) so few people are applying to law school these days (relative to five or six years ago, that is) that rolling admissions really doesn't penalize you anymore, or at least not until the February LSAT (and even that's extremely minimal lately), so even a 1 or 2 point gain can make the retake well worth it; (2) the odds that you do go up, especially if you keep studying and are diligent in the months to come, are very, very good!
+Look, it used to be the case that rolling admissions was punishing enough that unless you were going to improve at least 2-3 on each successive LSAT it probably wasn't worth it, and you should instead try to get your applications in early.
+But two things are now in play: (1) with fewer law school applicants relative to six or seven years ago, rolling admissions really doesn't penalize you anymore, or at least not until the February LSAT (and even that's extremely minimal lately), so even a 1 or 2 point gain can make the retake well worth it; (2) the odds that you do go up, especially if you keep studying and are diligent in the months to come, are very, very good!
 Statistically speaking, unless you're into the mid-to-high 170s, or you do next to nothing prep-wise, you'll likely score higher, sometimes significantly so, on a future test.
 Weigh the pain of more prep against the possibility of more points, and see where you come out.

 And if you've taken a PowerScore LSAT Course there's more good news: you've still got access to everything from your course—materials, archives and virtual modules, practice tests and scoring, Online Student Center, LSAT Forum, this blog—until the next exam, so as dreadful as it may be to consider, there's a lot to be said for giving it another shot.